 You need to do the following to prepare:

-- If you are currently working in the EU, the EEA or Switzerland and have a UK-issued A1/E101 form, you will continue to pay UK National Insurance contributions for the duration of the time shown on the form.
+- If you are currently working in the EU, the EEA or Switzerland and have a UK-issued A1/E101 form, you will continue to pay UK National Insurance contributions for the period shown on the form.

 - If the end date on the form goes beyond the day the UK leaves the EU, you will need to contact the relevant EU / EEA or Swiss authority to confirm whether or not you need to start paying social security contributions in that country from that date.
 The European Commission’s website will help you find the relevant country’s authority.